Elefant: Conclusions

-The Ferdinand/Elefant may have been the most successful mass-produced tank destroyer employed during the war in kills per loss, reaching an average claimed ratio of approximately 10:1.
+The Ferdinand/Elefant is often claimed to have the highest kill to loss ratio of any tank in the war at 10:1, though no reliable evidence for this claim exists.
 During the Battle of Kursk, sPzJgrAbt 653 claimed to have knocked out 320 enemy tanks, for the loss of 13 Ferdinands.
 This impressive average ratio was due to its superior firepower and protection, which gave it an enormous advantage when used in head-on combat or a static defensive role.
 However, poor mobility and mechanical unreliability greatly diminished its operational capability.

 The Elefant and Nashorn were both superseded by the Jagdpanther.
 All three vehicles mounted the same gun, with only some minor differences between them.
 The Jagdpanther—a true jagdpanzer—was a successor to the other two, combining acceptable mobility and good, sloped armour while retaining the excellent gun, mostly solving the reliability, mobility, and/or protection problems that the earlier vehicles had.

 Survivors

 Only two of these vehicles survived the war.

 One Ferdinand was captured by Soviet forces at Kursk, and it was sent to NII BT testing facility in Kubinka, Moscow for testing.
 It was on display at the Kubinka Tank Museum outside Moscow.
 Its gun mantlet was painted red.
 Its chassis number was unknown, either No. 150090 or No. 501.

 An Elefant, numbered "102" of sPz.
 Jgr.
-Abt 653, was captured at Anzio by the Americans, and is now part of the United States Army Ordnance Training Support Facility's collection at Fort Gregg-Adams, VA.
+Abt 653, was captured at Anzio by the Americans, and is now part of the United States Army Ordnance Training Support Facility's collection at Fort Lee, Virginia.
 This example was restored to display condition in 2007–2008, as documented on the show Tank Overhaul, but not in its original paint scheme.
 The Elefant was loaned to the Bovington Tank Museum in Dorset, UK as part of the museum's "Tiger Collection" display from April 2017 until January 2019, and later returned to the United States.
 This display brought all the members of the Tiger family together in one place for the first time (the Sturmtiger was represented by its gun).